 - Provides a barrier against moisture and corrosion

 - Also works great on fishing reels and other mechanisms

 - Superior lubrication and protection to all areas of your firearm reducing the wear and tear caused by friction

 - Made in the USA

 Tetra – Best Gun Grease

 A little-known fact is that most display guns on the shelf are actually degreased by the gun store.
-This give people testing the firearms a cleaner, more positive first impression.
+This gives people testing the firearms a cleaner, more positive first impression.

-This Tetra grease is designed to help protect your gun for long term storage.
-It’s colorless and is meant be rubbed on your gun before you store it away for the season.
+This Tetra grease is designed to help protect your gun for long-term storage.
+It’s colorless and is meant to be rubbed on your gun before you store it away for the season.
 One thing to note is that it definitely has a strong odor, but the smell does fade after a day or two.

 The main reason for this is because gun oils will dry up or harden over time, which can end up damaging your firearm.